BibliothecaDAO/loot-survivor/README.md

 ## ⛓️ Technology

-Loot Survivor is a onchain game, designed to be immutable and permanently hosted on Starknet.
+Loot Survivor is an onchain game, designed to be immutable and permanently hosted on Starknet.
 We use advanced gas optimization to reduce costs on Starknet.
-A players gamestate exists primarily in a single felt252, every action the player takes only updates a single storage slot.
+A player's gamestate exists primarily in a single felt252, every action the player takes only updates a single storage slot.

 - Client: Nextjs